blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/Notes/Model_Details_intro.md

 1. For turnout, we have the CPSVRS and/or the CES.
 The CPSVRS is self-reported whereas the CES validates the turnout data via voter files.
 All other things equal, we’d prefer the validated data.
-But the CPSVRS is a considerably larger survey.
-And there’s some evidence that the [validation process used by the CES introduces bias](https://agadjanianpolitics.wordpress.com/2018/02/19/vote-validation-and-possible-underestimates-of-turnout-among-younger-americans/) because it tends to miss people who move between elections, and they are disproportionately likely to be young and poor.
+But there’s some evidence that the
+[validation process used by the CES introduces bias](https://agadjanianpolitics.wordpress.com/2018/02/19/vote-validation-and-possible-underestimates-of-turnout-among-younger-americans/) because it tends to miss people who move between elections, and they are disproportionately likely to be young and poor.
-For reasons of both size and bias, we use the CPSVRS as a source of turnout data.
+Because it the more used source, we use the CPSVRS as a source of turnout data, though we also run the models using the CES as a turnout source to see if it makes a large difference.
-People tend to over-report turnout.
+People tend to over-report their own turnout, which presents a problem for non-validated sources.
 So we use some standard adjustments to the turnout data, first suggested by
 [Hur & Achen](https://www.aramhur.com/uploads/6/0/1/8/60187785/2013._poq_coding_cps.pdf),